 - HIV protease inhibitors, including ritonavir (Norvir) and atazanavir (Reyataz)

 - Primidone (Mysoline)

 - Rifampin (Rifadin)

-- Antidepressants, which includes SSRIs or selective serotonin reuptake inhibitors such as paroxetine (Paxil, Pexeva, Brisdelle), fluoxetine (Prozac), and sertraline (Zoloft)
+- Antidepressants, which include SSRIs or selective serotonin reuptake inhibitors such as paroxetine (Paxil, Pexeva, Brisdelle), fluoxetine (Prozac), and sertraline (Zoloft)

 - Serotonin-norepinephrine reuptake inhibitors (SNRIs) such as venlafaxine (Effexor XR) and duloxetine (Cymbalta)

 - Tricyclic antidepressants, including amitriptyline, desipramine (Norpramin), and imipramine (Tofranil)